christianhaitian/PortMaster/docs/packaging.md

   controlfolder="/roms/ports/PortMaster" # Location for 351Elec and RetroOZ
 fi

-source $controlfolder/control.txt # We source the control.txt file contens here
+source $controlfolder/control.txt # We source the control.txt file contents here

 get_controls # We pull the controller configs from the get_controls function from the control.txt file here